hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 **What’s the netlify.toml file doing?** This file allows other sites to see and use your manifest files.
 It has to do with CORS.
 Basically, most websites try to protect their content by not letting others use it.
 In our case, we want them to use it.
 If you want you can read more about [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) or the [netlify.toml file](https://docs.netlify.com/configure-builds/file-based-configuration/#headers).

 ------------------

-Mac and Windows install and run screen prints. for node and building application

 Make repo public!